Ice-and-Rock/TradesMin/Notes&Learning.md

     - only call supabase createClient once to access the data
 - Add a function in EditProject.jsx so user can ADD more materials
 - Move all buttons into a seperate file **REFACTORING** ✅
+- Fix the props and returned objects/arrays from the useFetch(s)
+    - at the moment, there are a mixture of arrays and objects!